"He is great

 it can be said continues to reveal itself in more whispered tones.

-But Spring Bridge demonstrates the amazing ability of Raffael to appropriate the unexpected.
+But Spring Bridge demonstrates the amazing ability of Raffael to appropriate the

 Millenium